openspending/community.openspending.org/blog/_posts/2012-06-11-upload-videos.md

 ## Upload your data online

-Next, you need to get your CSV file online
+Next, you need to get your CSV file online.
+There are numerous ways to do this, [Dropbox](https://www.dropbox.com/), exporting your data directly from a Google Docs (*File > Publish to the Web > Publish a CSV*).
+We've used the DataHub to publish our data.
+If you've never used it before here's a quick demo of how to Upload a Dataset.

+<iframe src="http://player.vimeo.com/video/43720463" width="500" height="375" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe> <p><a href="http://vimeo.com/43720463">Uploading Data to the DataHub</a> from <a href="http://vimeo.com/okf">Open Knowledge Foundation</a> on <a href="http://vimeo.com">Vimeo</a>.</p>

 ## Create a model to explain the structure of your data to OpenSpending